 - Trekking Time: 8 hours to the summit

 Himoga-an River is one of the water bodies emanating from the dense forests of Northern Negros Natural Park.
 It’s one of the biggest rivers in the province and hosts various sights.
 Among the activities done here are swimming, family picnic, and whitewater tubing.

 14. The Ruins

 The Ruins is an ancestral house built in 1920 by Don Mariano, a local sugar baron.
-He dedicated the mansion to this wife but it was later burned in World War II.
-Garden lilies and a fou-tiered fountain decorate the mansion’s front lawn.
-It is one of the top Negros Occidental tourist spots.
+He dedicated the mansion to his wife but it was later burned in World War II.
+Garden lilies and a four-tiered fountain decorate the mansion’s front lawn.
+It is a top tourist spot in Negros.